 Z is for Zipper

-I hope getting all the way through this post has helped you give your old stuff a new use!
+I hope getting through this post has helped you give your old stuff a new use!

 I’d love to see you in there and see whether anything on this list has inspired you!